ossd-sp22/project-evaluation/obs_evaluation.md

     Yes!

     - __how many of such issues are there?__

+    There are 6 currently open, and 36 total including closed issues.

     - __look at a few of them, do they look beginner friendly?__

+    Yes, they often don't require any coding at all and just a good understanding of how obs works.

 - __are there issues marked "documentation" or some other indicators that imply that they are documentation (user or developer specific):__

+    Yes!

     - __how many of such issues are there?__

+    1

     - __look at a few of them, do you think you could submit a fix?__

+    Not with a good amount of research, as it asks to fully update the obs documentation on the flathub site.